DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Adrien Brody’s preparation and performance in The Pianist was extremely method and resulted in an Academy Award.

-Brody dropped 30 pounds to play a Holocaust survivor and learned to play piano, practicing for hours a day.
-In order to feel as “lost” as the character he played, Brody also sold his car, gave up his apartment, and moved to Europe with a keyboard.
+Brody dropped 30 pounds to play a Holocaust survivor and learned to play piano, practicing for hours daily.
+To feel as “lost” as the character he played, Brody also sold his car, gave up his apartment, and moved to Europe with a keyboard.

 Jared Leto

-An infamous and recent example of extreme method acting can also be seen with Jared Leto’s performance as the Joker in Suicide Squad.
+An infamous and recent example of extreme method acting can also be seen in Jared Leto’s performance as the Joker in Suicide Squad.

 To get into the “twisted mindset” required for the role, Leto would watch videos of brutal crimes online.
-He also gave his fellow cast members a litany of disturbing gifts including used condoms, a dead pig, and a pet rat.
+He also gave his fellow cast members disturbing gifts, including used condoms, a dead pig, and a pet rat.

 Also, check out the best quotes from Batman movies ever!

 Whether or not this assisted in the performance, helped the cast, or was primarily for marketing is up for debate.
-It was however extremely divisive among the cast and succeeded in making his coworkers uncomfortable.
+It was, however, highly divisive among the cast and succeeded in making his coworkers uncomfortable.

 Halle Berry